 3. Find a Highly Recommended Jeweler Whose Aesthetic Mirrors Your Own

 Ask family and friends if they have any recommendations when it comes to jewelers.
 You want to go through the custom-ring process with a jeweler that's reputable and has done this before.
 In addition to the trust factor, you also want to look for a jeweler who is already creating rings that mirror the style you're looking to create.
 Working with a jewelry designer whose quintessential style appeals to your design sensibility will ensure you end up with a ring you adore.
 "Most clients like to work with my collection as a base but put their own special touches on it," Kahn explains.
 Gandia adds that many designers welcome slight tweaks to their signature designs as well as completely custom creations depending on the bride's preferences.
-You also, of course, can completely start from scratch.
+You can also completely start from scratch.

 4. Choose Your Metal